AnormCypher/AnormCypher/readme.md

 [![Build Status](https://travis-ci.org/AnormCypher/AnormCypher.png?branch=master)](https://travis-ci.org/AnormCypher/AnormCypher?branch=master)

-The latest release is 0.8.1.
-Version 0.8.1 depends on the play-json and play-ws libraries from Play 2.4.3.
+The latest release is 0.9.0.
+Version 0.9.0 depends on the play-json and play-ws libraries from Play 2.4.3.
 If you need to use AnormCypher in Play 2.3.x, please use version 0.7.0.

+AnormCypher does not support transaction before 0.9.
+The last release without transaction support is 0.8.1.

 As of version 0.5, AnormCypher uses play-json and Scala 2.11.